LehmanBrother/GA-WDI-Project-1/readme.md

 		-Opponent may block with their creatures
 		-Damage is dealt, reducing life totals and destroying creatures -Turn switches
-	-The game ends when one player's life is reduced to 0 or their library is empty and they must draw a card
+	-The game ends when one player's life is reduced to 0 (post-MVP: or their library is empty and they must draw a card)

 Data:
 	-Cards: images with the following attributes: